Gaetano-Bonifacio/Extractables-Leachables-cockpit/README.md

-# E&L Scientific Copilot - Regulatory Workflow Cockpit
+# E&L Scientific Copilot - A Regulatory Workflow Cockpit

 An interactive cockpit for an **Extractables & Leachables (E&L)** scientific and regulatory review workflow, built around a fictional case study